 When you call our office, we will answer ”Prosecutor’s Office”; don’t hang up!
 You have the right number, so let us know you are calling on a “coroner” matter.

-Our office consists of the Coroner, Benjamin C. Nichols, and several deputies.
+Our office consists of the Coroner, Curt L. Liedkie, Lisa Webber, Chief Deputy and other deputies.

 Death certificates are signed by a physician or by the Coroner’s Office.
 The funeral home then registers it with the Asotin County Health District.
 The original is filed with the Department of Vital Statistics in Olympia.